alexanderneville/docs/ai/regression.md

 ### Stochastic Gradient Descent

 To perform regression, a function must be fitted to a dataset.
-For univariate linear regression, the paramaters can be computed exactly from the derivative of the loss function, though a different approach is required to fit more complex functions.
+For univariate linear regression, the parameters can be computed exactly from the derivative of the loss function, though a different approach is required to fit more complex functions.